IAB Creative Showcase has revealed the winners and runners up for the month of December.

-In first place is the The Digital Creativity Guidebook created by Adam & Eve for Google.
+Google’s The Digital Creativity Guidebook by Adam & Eve

 Adam & Eve created the digital offering, which aimed to inspire marketers and other industry professional developing campaigns.
 Google had the specific intention of showing the different ways in which people are using its suite of products and how they can be used creatively.